 Fully understanding how taxes affect the distribution of income requires accounting for how tax evasion affects factor and product prices.
-The standard analysis of tax evasion, which takes only a partial equilibrium perspective, leads to a wide variety of errors because it fails to capture the general equilibrium effects of factor and product mobility.
+The standard analysis of tax evasion, which looks only at a single market and ignores the ways in which changes in one market may affect related markets, leads to a wide variety of errors.
 Conclusions drawn from the standard approach are unsatisfactory because they ignore the fact that tax evasion is much like a legal tax advantage and therefore that replication and competition work to eliminate the advantage.
 The adjustment takes place through changes in the relative prices of products and factors of production, as factors move into and out of sectors.

-Once the general equilibrium effects are appropriately modeled, it is typically found that the tax evader is not the exclusive beneficiary of evasion.
+Once the market interactions are appropriately modeled, it is typically found that the tax evader is not the exclusive beneficiary of evasion.
 Analyses indicate that any tax advantage from evasion diminishes with factor mobility into the informal sector, with greater substitution possibilities in production, and with more sectoral competition.
 There are even some circumstances under which tax evasion increases the welfare of all households, as evasion reduces some of the distorting effects of taxation.

-The gains from tax evasion shift at least in part from the evaders to the consumers of their output, through lower prices, as general equilibrium changes in relative prices and productivity eliminate the incentive for workers to enter the informal sector beyond some marginal point.
+The gains from tax evasion shift at least in part from the evaders to the consumers of their output, through lower prices, as changes in relative prices and productivity eliminate the incentive for workers to enter the informal sector beyond some marginal point.
 As more workers enter the informal sector, their production pushes down the relative price of the sector's output and consequently the hourly returns of working in the sector.
 The movement of workers and capital between sectors also changes the relative productivity of workers in each sector.
 In equilibrium, the gains from evading taxes are offset by these relative price and productivity effects for the marginal entrant to the informal sector.